-Dr. Schreier is an Associate Professor.
+Dr. Schreier is a Professor.
 Her educational background includes a BSN from Boston University, an MSN from University of California and a PhD from Stanford University.
 She has been a faculty member at ECU since 1992.
-Her clinical areas include oncology and hospice care.
+Her clinical areas include oncology, pain, self-care and hospice care.

 I have two areas of interest: pain management and self-care for symptom management.

 In pain management, my work has involved the dissemination of latest evidence on the safe and effective practice of pain management.
 The work has involved leadership within American Society for Pain Management Nurses and through representation on interdisciplinary groups.
 I have served as the nursing representative on the federally funded grant from the Substance Abuse and Mental Health Administration.
 In my role, I played a key role in advocating for the change in the title of grant from prescribers to providers and thus the grant became more reflective of multidisciplinary work.
 Through this grant, free continuing education is provided nationally and the safe and effective practices are encouraged.
 I have moderated 28 webinars that are available on the PCSS-O web site (www.pcss-o.org).
 The book that I just recently published provides continuing education credits for those who wish to complete the course.
 I have also published an article that promotes pain management for older adults who may experience delirium in the acute care setting.